-It’s not an adaptation worthy of the best-selling game franchise.
+It’s not an adaptation worthy of Ubisoft’s best-selling game franchise.
 But Assassin’s Creed the movie is far from being too awful to watch.

-I read so many bad things about Assassin’s Creed, the movie, since the day it hit the screens.
+I read so many bad things about Assassin’s Creed the movie before watching it.
 For a few days in succession, Flipboard notifications directed me to one condemning review after another.
-One of these went as far as to describe audience responses as a bloodbath.
+One of these went as far as to describe audience responses as a total bloodbath.